mimecast/dtail/doc/testing.md

 2. Integration tests (automatic)
 3. Semi-manual tests with DTail server instances running in Docker.

+## Quality control

 Also, not actually testing, DTail is being linted and vetted before each release.
 For this run `make lint` and `make vet` at the top level source directory.
+Furthermore, to improve the quality of the software even more, the code is being scanned by SonarQube and Black Duck periodically.
+DTail is also audited and pen-tested by Mimecast staff.
+And, of course, new features are peer reviewed as well...

 ## Unit tests